galadril/WorkspacesAdventures/.github/ISSUE_TEMPLATE/add-new-locations.md

 ---
-name: "Add New Locations to Map"
+name: "Mission 2a: Add New Locations to Map"
 about: "Add new locations to the map data for Codetropolis."
 title: "📍 Add New Locations"
 labels: ["bug", "enhancement"]